mmahmoodictbd/flight-aggregator/README.md

 BusyFlights is a flights search solution which aggregates flight results initially from 2 different suppliers (CrazyAir and ToughJet).
 A future iteration (not part of the test) may add more suppliers.

-**Recommended duration of test:**

-Allocate no more than 90 minutes to complete this exercise.
-An incomplete solution is acceptable but documenting any remaining tasks and next steps is expected.

 **What is required:**